watership-down/watership-down.github.io/_posts/2020-05-08-centenary.md

 title: "Celebrating the Centenary of Richard Adams"
 image: "/assets/img/posts/centenary1.jpeg"
 date: 2020-05-08 15:29:00 +0100
-short: "Celebrate the centenary of Richard Adams’ birth, on May 9th, 2020 by reading the beloved classic children’s story."
+short: "Celebrate the centenary of Richard Adams’ birth, on May 9th, 2020 by reading the beloved classic children’s story, Watership Down."
 ---

-## Watership Down
-### By Richard Adams

 ![The centenary of Richard Adams’ birth](/assets/img/posts/centenary2.png)